-- Popular appeal and demand
+- Popular appeal and demand.

-- Contemporary significance or permanent value
+- Contemporary significance or permanent value.

 - Quality, including accuracy, authority, currency, and level of production.

 - Materials of regional interest (i.e. Maine Collection) and locally produced or authored material.

-- Appropriateness of format
+- Appropriateness of format.

-- Professional judgment
+- Professional judgment.

 The Library welcomes gifts but accepts them with the understanding that it has the right to handle or dispose of them in the best interest of the library.
 Donations shall meet the same selection criteria as purchased materials.
 If the library cannot use the item, it will be refused.
-When the library receives a cash gift for the purchase of materials, whether as a memorial or for any other purpose, the general nature of subject area of the materials to be purchased will be based upon the wishes of the donor.
+When the library receives a cash gift for the purchase of materials, whether as a memorial or for any other purpose, the general nature of the subject area of the materials to be purchased will be based upon the wishes of the donor.
 The library in accordance with the needs and selection policy of the library will make the selection of specific titles.
 The library does not appraise gifts.
-If the donor needs an appraisal for income tax purposes, it is the donor’s responsibility to have appraisal made.
+If the donor needs an appraisal for income tax purposes, it is the donor’s responsibility to have the appraisal made.
 If a receipt is requested, the “Gift Acknowledgement” form may be given to the donor.